 When your work dress code allows wearing leather go for a dress pants cut.
 Style them like you would style trousers by adding classic pieces like a twinset or blazer.
 Go with a neutral color for the pants like cream, chocolate brown or even silver.
 Black can fast read motorcycle chic.

-When you want to jump the bandwagon on the leather pants trend, but are new to leather, you can find what to look for when shopping for leather clothes in the guide at the link.
+Do you want to jump the bandwagon on the leather pants trend, but are not sure what to look for when shopping for leather clothes?

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.